+An WUR AP indicates the current value of the Counter Subfield included in broadcast WUR frames using the Current Counter Value subfield in the WUR Parameters field of the WUR Mode element.

 (..existing texts..)

 Discussions:

 Two options for spec text for indicating the BSS Parameters Update Counter to a WUR STAs before the STA enters WUR Doze state.